 As social change activists, you approach your work with passion.
-This shows itself in your core organisational beliefs and aspirations; your vision and mission.
+This shows itself in your core organisational beliefs and aspirations- your vision and mission.
 You know what change you seek in the world - be it education for marginalized groups, protection against intimate partner violence or economic rights for agricultural workers.
 To communicate effectively you need to maintain that passion while methodically working out how exactly you will achieve your vision.

-To achieve social change more efficiently, everyone in your organization needs to agree and know what the organisation wants to achieve - and by when.
+To achieve social change more efficiently, everyone in your organisation needs to agree and know what the organisation wants to achieve - and by when.
 Clear, shared objectives are the foundation of any strategy.
 We believe that communications should serve the organisation.
 Rather than set new objectives for your communications strategy, you should plan a communications strategy that will lead you to achieving your organisation's objectives.
 This ensures that communications is not thought of as an extra that would be nice to do.
 It helps keep communications focused.

-Setting these objectives is usually the most challenging part of making a strategy, but it's worth it: making strategy is about having tough conversations, not avoiding them.
-As a first step, you need to know and write down what you are trying to do/change.
 Without good objectives, you won't know who you want to influence in Module Two and Three, what you want to ask them to do in Module Four or how you get to them in Module Five.
 And you will have nothing to measure against in Module Six.